kvinay7/trade-reconciliation-agent/README.md

 Traditional systems rely on brittle, static rules that fail when formats change or fuzzy edge cases (partial fills, symbol aliases) occur.
 This agent solves that by implementing a **Hybrid Matching Engine**:

 * **Deterministic Rules:** For high-speed, high-confidence exact matches.
-* **LLM Fuzzy Reasoning:** For complex exceptions, utilizing embeddings and contextual logic to resolve mismatches like a human analyst would.
+* **LLM Fuzzy Reasoning:** For complex exceptions, utilizing embeddings and contextual logic to resolve mismatches using contextual similarity comparable to analyst workflows.

 ---

-## 🚀 Key Features

-* **Hybrid Matching Logic:** Combines traditional rules with embeddings for a robust matching score.
-* **Human-in-the-Loop:** Dashboard allows analysts to review low-confidence matches with LLM-generated explanations.
-* **Automated Orchestration:** Pipelines handle the end-to-end flow: Ingest → Parse → Match → Report.
-* **Continuous Learning:** Analyst decisions are fed back into the system to synthesize edge cases and improve future model performance.

----

 ## ⚡ System Architecture

-The system follows a strict ETL and decision-making pipeline:
+The system follows a staged ingestion and decision-making pipeline:

 1.  **Ingest:** Analyst uploads `internal.csv` and `broker.csv` via UI.
-2.  **Parse:** Backend normalizes data (TradeID, Symbol, Side, Qty, Price, Timestamp).
+2.  **Parse:** Backend extracts records and prepares them for downstream normalization.
 3.  **Deterministic Match:** Rules engine runs exact matches and tolerance checks.
 4.  **Fuzzy Match (AI):** Unmatched records undergo vector embedding; the LLM provides a contextual evaluation.
 5.  **Hybrid Scoring:** A weighted score determines if the trade is Auto-Matched, Needs Review, or Unmatched.
 6.  **Review:** Analyst accepts or rejects matches in the UI.
-7.  **Learn:** Decisions are persisted to retrain the model.
+7.  **Report:** Reconciliation results are exported as Excel reports.

 ---